d-killen/multinational-retail-data-centralisation/README.md

 ## Installation Instructions

-1. Download the Mulinational Retail Data Centralisation project directory
+1. Download the Multinational Retail Data Centralisation project directory
 1. Create the necessary PostgreSQL database named sales_data
 1. Create a local YAML file named db_creds.yaml and locate it in the project directory and within it enter the following data: